Michael Smith House

-Michael Smith House is a historic home located near Cedarville, Braxton County, West Virginia.
+Michael Smith House is a historic home located near Cedarville, Gilmer County, West Virginia.
 The original section, measuring 22 feet by 19 feet, was built in 1848, and constructed of large hand-hewn logs supported by a foundation of rock pillars spaced about ten feet apart.
 In 1878, a log addition, 18 feet by 19 feet, was added to the west end of the log house.
 The house has a six-foot porch across the entire front.
 The house was built as part of a settlement of German immigrants.

 It was listed on the National Register of Historic Places in 2006.